flachica/tasker-plugins/README.md

 ## browser_integration

 WIP: Track your task with [this](https://github.com/flachica/tasker-browser-extensions) browser extension

+## export_history

+Export the history to csv file.
+Additional, you can clean all the history